 In “MAMBO RAP,” trade enjoys being Daddy’s sugar baby, later learning the cost that comes with being spoiled.

 Every act is a way to get deeper into each character, and ultimately explore their complicated power dynamics.
 These acts are primarily danced, but may also include aerial.
+In the acts, and in the struggles and antics they reveal, we discover an incredibly creative means of survival and strength to forge a place somewhere in society when the rest of it wants you to disappear.